Prenk Jakova

 Along the operas Jakova left to posterity many songs and other musical pieces, several of which are commonly believed to be Albanian folk music, rather they are Jakova's compositions.
-He suicided at the heat of hard work he had putted himself and also the bad health state of his mother.
+He committed suicide at the heat of hard work he had taken on and also because of the bad health state of his mother.
 He is regarded as one of the best Albanian composers.

 Early life

-Prenkë Jakova was born on 27 June 1917 in Shkodër, northern Albania.
+Prenk Jakova was born on 27 June 1917 in Shkodër, northern Albania.
 His family's background was from Gjakova, from which originated the last name.
 His grandfather, Dedë Jakova, was a clarinetist at the Shkodër Jesuit College, whereas Prenkë's father, Kolë Dedë Jakova, was a commander in the Albanian army.